APSL/redux-i18n/README.md

     }
 ```

-If you want save *translation.js* file to other folder:
+If you want to save *translation.js* file in other folder:

 ```json
     "scripts": {